jmahendr/MQTTPumpControllerV2/README.md

 a 'rule' in OpenHab send a MQTT message for the Pump to be turned on.
 As the water level raises to Full mark, OpenHab sends a turn off the pump message to Arduino which will turn it off.
 There by maintaining the water level between 3/4th and Full levels.

-As a extra level of safety, turn the pump off locally from Aruino when water level reaches full.
+As a extra level of safety, turn the pump off locally from Arduino when water level reaches full.
 There had been instances where network connectivity vi ethernet shield drops.
 In such cases, using arduino interrupt 0 to sense rising voltage for Full Float Switch and turn the pump off.